-Short-handed sailing challenges and tips
+Short-handed sailing tips

 The first step in starting sailing short-handed is to decide for yourself that you are capable of managing the challenge.
 The decision is relative to your experience and the size and complexity of the yacht involved.
 For all single-handed sailing, installation of an auto pilot is a tremendous helping devise (almost necessary).